Arijitdutta19910601/Atmol4Cast-CNR/Research Plan.md

 ## Structure by Time (usually by month or phase)

 Month 1: Orientation, literature, data familiarization
 # Week 1: Spent time diving into relevant literature regarding forecasting techniques.
-According to the suggestions, also focused on AD, ETS, and CRPS     implementation detail.
+According to the suggestions, the focus is also on AD, ETS, and CRPS implementation details.
+# Week 2:

 Month 2: Method development, prototyping

 Month 3: Testing, application, documentation